caiosabadin/notes/sass/tutorial.md

 Moreover, most of the links provided in this introductory tutorial contain in-depth reflections regarding their subjects.
 Reading those is highly suggested.

 Last but not least: take your time.
 Express yourself.
-Have fun!
+Have fun :)